smdogroup/amigo/README.md

 The only class member function that is used by Amigo is the `compute` function.
 The `inputs`, `constraints`, `constants` and `data` must be extracted from the dictionary-like member objects in the compute function.
 These are not numerical objects, but instead encode the mathematical operations that are reinterpreted to generate c++ code.

 In some applications it can be simpler to create multiple versions of the compute function.
-In this case, you can set `amigo.Component.set_compute_args()`. which takes a list of dictionaries of keyword arguments, which will provide the compute function the provided keyword arguments.
+In this case, you can set `amigo.Component.set_args()`. which takes a list of dictionaries of keyword arguments, which will provide the compute function the provided keyword arguments.

 ```python
 import amigo as am